|

 insufferable trade laws of England imposed on the New England, was the driving force that

+led to the attack and destruction of the Gaspee.
 The Brown Brothers' main businesses were gathered under the trade name of

 Nicholas Brown and Company.
 The Company was a mercantile and shipping